mariusbiteau/Groceries-Nutriscore-Prediction/README.md

 #### Project Goal

 It is not yet mandatory for the manufacturers to display the nutriscore on each grocery product, moreover the dataset being supplied by individuals, the nutriscore is not always noted and the information filled in are often restricted to the barcode and the name of the products and to the nutrients on the back of the package.

+Therefore around 50% of the products of the dataset does not have a nutriscore information.

 The goal of the project is to understand this dataset, get some insights from it, developp a cleaning algorithm and finally to train a model that can predict the nutriscore for each product in the way of the Yuka application.